Faculty and Staff Training and Workshops

 Introduction to Make PDFs Accessible using Acrobat Pro

 This training will cover the basics of how you can remediate your PDF files to make them accessible.
-We will take a look at the importance of checking accessibility for documents as well as learning the basic tools to use for tagging headers, paragraphs, lists, images, tables, and hyperlinks.
+We will take a look at the importance of checking accessibility for documents as well as learning the basic tools to use for tagging headers, paragraphs, lists, images, and tables.

 Instructor, Eileen Lai.